Looking for something specific? Skip ahead:

 - Spam petitions often appear in clusters, meaning that a lot of spam petitions may be created over a short period of time.

 - Spam petitions are often created by bots, not by real people.
+Often the email address associated with the petition creator will not look like a human-created email address.

 - "Devil's advocate" petitions, "troll" petitions or petitions that have been created in specific opposition to your organization's stated goals are often not spam petitions and should be marked as inappropriate instead.
 These user accounts can also be locked by admins.